Features

 In recent years there has been a noticeable shift as forward-thinking owners, often spurred on by their crew, have begun to embrace social media and recognize the benefits of creating an online presence for their vessels.
 Leading the fleet is Loon.
 The 221ft motor yacht has become a social-media sensation over the last 12 months.
 Its YouTube channel (@motoryachtloon) has amassed more than 25 million views, with 121,000 subscribers tuning in each week to watch the crew document their lives on board, and another 143,000 follow along on Instagram (@motoryachtloon).

-The yacht’s rise to online stardom began in 2017 when Captain Paul Clarke joined the first Loon, a 155ft Christensen.
+The yacht’s rise to online stardom began in 2017 when Captain Paul Clarke joined the first motor yacht Loon, a 155ft Christensen.
 The boat was 20 years old at the time and he wanted to make it more attractive for charter.
 He was inspired by the 180ft Amels Gene Machine, which back then was one of the only boats sharing snapshots of its travels on social media.
 But Gene Machine wasn’t for charter.
 Captain Paul saw an opportunity, and her Instagram career was launched.

 Captain Paul on Board